- WHO declares monkeypox outbreak a global health emergency

-Most Europe's monkeypox cases among gay, bisexual men - WHO
+- Most European cases among gay, bisexual men - WHO

 By Lucy Middleton

-Louis, who is French and lives in Berlin, is one of more than 1,500 people across 25 European countries who have been affected by the first large-scale outbreak of the viral disease outside of endemic countries in West and Central Africa.
+Louis, who is French and lives in Berlin, is one of more than 10,000 people across Europe who have been infected in the first monkeypox outbreak in multiple countries outside of areas of West and Central Africa where it is endemic.

-So far, most cases have involved gay and bisexual men, according to the World Health Organization (WHO), though it has been emphasised that anyone can contract the virus through prolonged close contact or from particles on items such as bedding or towels.
+Anyone can contract monkeypox through prolonged close contact or from particles on items such as bedding or towels.

 Evidence of monkeypox has also been detected in semen among a handful of cases in Italy, with scientists now investigating whether sexual transmission is a possibility.